Megatools - command line client for Mega.co.nz

 You can download the latest source code here:

-You can download megatools binaries for linux and windows here (documentation is included):
+You can download megatools binaries for windows here (documentation is included):

 - For older versions see Archive